aboullaite/ml-cloud-native-java-workshop/workshop/Step5.md

 Edit the file `k8s/basic/deployment.yaml`:

 - Change the value of the `HUGGING_FACE_API_KEY` environment variable
-- Change the value of `PROJECT_ID` to match your project ID
+- Change the value of `PROJECT_ID` to match your project ID (run `gcloud config list` in the cloud shell to get your projectid value)

 Run the command below to deploy the app